 As we spoke, it was clear my client recognised the negative effect this situation was having on his team.
 As the meetings focused entirely on progress updates, he knew he’d lost touch with who they were as individuals.
-He was spending precious contact time discussing updates when he really wanted to understand more about them, discuss any concerns, and support them to improve and develop.
+He was spending precious contact time discussing updates.
+What he really wanted to do was understand more about them, discuss any concerns, and support them to improve and develop.

 To my client, it felt like there was no going back.
 However, as a leader, it was his focus on projects rather than people that had created this situation.
 A change of focus could create a new dynamic and improve relationships within the team.

 The 3 ’P’s Model by Michael Bungay Stanier is a really valuable a framework for directing the focus of a conversation.
 Using this model, a leader can help the team member decide which aspect of a challenge is at the heart of a challenge they’re working through.
 The challenge might be centred on: